All Episodes

 Always have to know what's going on in Ohio and Florida.

-Florida's so close.
+Florida is so close.

 Nobody can pick it.

-I mean, I actually saw a series of polls, one point either way in both the governor and senators race there.
+I mean, I actually saw a series of polls, one point either way, in both the governor and senators race there.

 You know, the big Senate races we're watching.

-Another big race is in Missouri, had a great time in Cape Girardeau yesterday, meeting so many wonderful people in that state.
+Had a great time in Cape Girardeau yesterday, meeting so many wonderful people in that state.

 What a warm welcome you gave me.

-I was overwhelmed to be very honest.
+I was overwhelmed, to be very honest.

-And it was uh it was so much fun.
+And it was so much fun.

 I know a lot of states have early voting.